macccorehenni/ten-stories/Main Story/The College of the Unheard Chapter Two.md

 "Waiiiiit…" Anna smiled, realizing.
 "They… aren't here."

 ---

 Around the back of the house, an half-elf, as of yet undetected, stood.
 With his long, disheveled hair, covering his whole face, he observed the Ten and smiled.
-The Parents
+The Parents should be here soon, he reckoned, yet his charges— the two demons whose white hair mirrored his own— should have realized that their quarry— Ammareth, the destined— was unsafe unprotected.
+He frowned, checking in with the Parents.
+"Where are you?"

+_I'm sorry, Leader,_ the younger one said through the bonds with the half-elf.
+"Do I need to protect you two too?
+You forget the power I hold."
+The half-elf's frown deepened.
+_But Leader—_ the elder Parent complained but was cut short by